 Gathering at the Table: Potluck Pumpkin Cheat Sheet

 Why is Doubting Believer talking about table gathering and eating and sharing recipes?
-Because gathering around the table with friends and family and people you don’t even know is Christian community at its finest.
+Because gathering around the table with friends and family and people you don’t even know is community at its finest.

 Wanna be all seasonal at the next church/office/neighborhood potluck without a whole lot of effort?
 Here are three easy ways to do just that.